 We did the glacier walk in November and it was freezing cold.
-In the beginning it was so cold that some people even wore a thin hat under the helmet.
+In the beginning, it was so cold that some people even wore thin hats under their helmets.
 I didn’t have one that would fit under the helmet, so I used my polar buff at first.
-However, you quickly warm up by walking and by the end of the hike it was even too warm.
+However, you quickly warm up by walking.
+By the end of the hike, it was even too warm.

 Here you can find more information on what to wear in Iceland in winter and what to wear and what to pack for Iceland in summer.

 - Glacier hike starting at Solheimajokull glacier (this location is closest to Reykjavik).

 - Glacier hike starting at Skaftafell National Park (Svinafellsjokull glacier).

 - Glacier hiking AND ice climbing starting from Reykjavik.
 This is the best glacier tour for those who are looking to do some ice climbing as well.

 - Ice cave tour departing from Jokulsarlon Glacier Lagoon.